Minard Castle

 Purple Sandpiper - Occasional visitor in winter.

-Snipe - Occasional visitor along the shore.
+Common Snipe - Occasional visitor along the shore.

 Woodcock - Resident in the woodland.
 Probably in good numbers and breeding, although difficult to be certain with this elusive species.